-This area is a cooperative management area with the California Department of Fish and Game.
+This area is a cooperative management area with the California Department of Fish and Wildlife.
 It offers 6,350 acres for non-motorized recreational activities.
 It is adjoined to the 30,000 acre Lake Berryessa Recreation Area (LBRA) administered by the U.S. Bureau of Reclamation.

 On October 17, 2006, President George W. Bush signed the Northern California Coastal Wild Heritage Act, designating the Cedar Roughs Wilderness Area.